AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

       Use the following navigation shortcuts to quickly check and fine-tune your video segments:

-        * To seek the video directly to the beginning of that segment, tap the leading blue oval.
+        * To seek the video directly to the beginning of that segment, select the leading blue oval.
-        * To seek the video directly to the end of that segment, tap the trailing blue oval.
+        * To seek the video directly to the end of that segment, select the trailing blue oval.
-        * To return video playback to the start of that segment, tap the entire segment.
+        * To return video playback to the start of that segment, select the entire segment.

    ![chlimage_1-26](assets/chlimage_1-132.png)